Bombardier CRJ900, Canada

 There is also increased use of resin transfer moulding (RTM) composites in the aircraft construction with reduced fuel consumption.

 The first NextGen aircraft, the 75 to 90-seat CRJ900 NextGen, entered service with Northwest Airlines in June 2007.
 It is the bestseller among the CRJ NextGen series and has over 120 orders.
-The 66 to 68-seat CRJ700 NextGen entered service in 2009 and the 86 to 100-seat CRJ1000 NextGen is scheduled to enter into service by January 2010.
+The 66 to 68-seat CRJ700 NextGen entered service in 2009.

 CRJ900 orders and deliveries

 As of March 2014, the total deliveries, orders and options for the CRJ family were over 1,817 CRJ aircraft including 343 CRJ900 and CRJ900 NextGen aircraft.

 In July 2010, Duetsche Lufthansa of Germany placed an approximately $317m worth order for eight CRJ900 NextGen aircraft.